Cyclic dominance in a two-person Rock-Scissors-Paper game: The Rock-Scissors-Paper game

 \section{The Rock-Scissors-Paper game}

-We examine the long-term dynamics for the two-player Rock-Scissors-Paper (RSP) game.
-Each player has three possible actions R (rock), S (scissors) and P (paper) engaging in a cyclic relation: R beats S, S beats P, P beats R. Our description of the RSP interaction is based on \cite{SAC} and \cite{AC}: two agents, say $X$ and $Y$, choose simultaneously one action among \{R, S, P\}.
+We examine the long-term dynamics for the two-person Rock-Scissors-Paper (RSP) game.
+Each player has three possible actions R (rock), S (scissors) and P (paper) engaging in a cyclic relation: R beats S, S beats P, P beats~R. Our description of the RSP interaction is based on Sato {\em et al.}~(2002, 2005) and Aguiar and Castro~(2010): two players, say $X$ and $Y$, simultaneously choose one action from $\left\{\textnormal{R}, \textnormal{S}, \textnormal{P}\right\}$.
 The payoff of the winning action is $+1$ while the payoff of the losing action is $-1$.
-If a tie occurs with both agents choosing the same action, the respective payoffs are parametrised by quantities $\varepsilon_{x},\varepsilon_{y} \in \left(-1,1\right)$.
+If a tie occurs with both players choosing the same action, the respective payoffs are parametrised by quantities $\varepsilon_{x},\varepsilon_{y} \in \left(-1,1\right)$.
+We will assume $\varepsilon_{x}+\varepsilon_{y} \neq 0$ so that the game is not zero-sum.
 The normal form representation of the game is given by two normalised payoff matrices

-whose columns and rows respect the order of actions R, S, P. Each element of the matrix \emph{$A$} (resp. $B$) is the payoff of the row agent $X$ (resp. $Y$) playing against the column agent $Y$ (resp. $X$).
+whose columns and rows respect the order of the actions: R, S, P. Each element of the matrix $A$ (resp.~$B$) is the payoff of the row player~$X$ (resp.~$Y$) playing against the column player~$Y$ (resp.~$X$).